 My first step was to buy an off-the-shelf gluten-free all purpose mix because I had no idea what I was doing, and I wanted to speed my progress.
 I purchased mixes offered by two reliable companies that offer high quality products: Bob's Red Mill and King Arthur.
 I have used King Arthur with great success.
 I haven't tried Bob's Red Mill yet because after all my research, I'm not so sure about Garbanzo Bean Flour as the primary flour in the mix.
 Following is the ingredients list for the two brands:

-Bob's Red Mill All Purpose Baking Flour is $12.95 for 6 pounds and is comprised of: Garbanzo Bean Flour, Potato Starch, Tapioca Flour, White Sorghum Flour, and Fava Bean Flour.
+Bob's Red Mill All Purpose Baking Flour is comprised of: Garbanzo Bean Flour, Potato Starch, Tapioca Flour, White Sorghum Flour, and Fava Bean Flour.